-Professor Maya Stiller specializes in Chosŏn period (1392-1910) Korean art and visual culture.
-After double majoring in Korean Studies and Art History for her BA and MA, she spent several years of field research in Korea and Japan, followed by a doctoral degree in Korean Art History from Freie Universität Berlin in 2008, and a Ph.D. in Asian Languages & Cultures (focus: Korean History and Buddhist Studies) from UCLA in 2014.
-As an art historian with an interdisciplinary approach, professor Stiller explores visual interpretations of Buddhist faith and ritual practice in Chosŏn Korea.
-Her most recent article, “The Politics of Commemoration: Patronage of Monk-General Shrines in Late Chosŏn Korea,” was published in the Journal of Asian Studies.
-Professor Stiller’s research projects have received support from the ACLS/Robert H. N. Ho Family Foundation, the Korea Institute at Harvard University, and the Kyujanggak Institute for Korean Studies at Seoul National University.
+Professor Maya Stiller was born and raised in Berlin, Germany, and has lived and worked in Europe, East Asia, and the East Coast, West Coast, and Midwestern United States.
+With a double major in Korean Studies and Art History, she spent several years living and studying in Korea and Japan, followed by a doctorate in East Asian Art history from Freie Universität Berlin.
+She came to the United States in 2008 to study Korean Buddhism and received a Ph.D. in Buddhist Studies and Korean History from UCLA in 2014.
+Her most recent articles have been published in the Journal of Asian Studies, the Journal of Korean Religions, and Cahiers d'Extreme-Asie.
+Her research projects have received support from the ACLS/Robert H. N. Ho Family Foundation, the Korea Institute at Harvard University, the Kyujanggak Institute for Korean Studies at Seoul National University, and the Academy of Korean Studies.

 Ph.D., Asian Languages & Cultures, University of California, Los Angeles, 2014